-- 1. The adjudication Phase is governed by APM-150. - 2.
+- 1. Corrective action and dismissal for non-faculty academic Respondents are governed by APM-150. - 2.
 When a non-faculty academic Respondent rejects the proposed discipline, the Chancellor or Chancellor's Designee shall issue a Notice of Action that meets the requirements of APM 150-32-e. - 3.
 The Respondent may file a grievance pursuant to APM-140.
 The time frames and all other provision of APM-140 shall apply. - 4.
-The Vice Provost shall ensure that the hold on any academic action or advancement packet of a Respondent continues until (1) the time to file an APM-140 grievance passes without the filing of a grievance, or (2) the grievance is resolved. - 5.
-The Complainant and the Respondent shall receive the appropriate notifications per University Policy, the Systemwide Frameworks and/or the law.
+The Vice Provost shall ensure that the hold on any academic action or advancement packet of a Respondent continues until (1) the time to file an APM-140 grievance passes without the filing of a grievance, or (2) the grievance is resolved.

+5. The Complainant and the Respondent shall receive the appropriate notifications per University Policy, the Systemwide Frameworks and/or the law.